Should I renew my expired passport or apply for a new one?

 The State Department regulation states, "If your passport has been significantly damaged, especially the book cover or the page displaying your personal data and photo, you will need to apply for a new passport."

-If you try to renew your passport using form DS-82 and the agent processing your application deems the passport significantly damaged, you will be asked to apply again using form DS-11.
+If you try to renew your passport using Form DS-82 and the agent processing your application deems the passport significantly damaged, you will be asked to apply again using Form DS-11.
 It will be a loss of both time and money.

 In order to avoid this risk, you should appear at an application acceptance facility and apply for a new passport.
 Click the links below for more information.